KonishchevDmitry/investments/README.md

 A work in progress project to organize my investments.

-Targeted for russian investors who use Interactive Brokers.
-Considers taxes and dividends when calculates portfolio performance.
+Targeted for russian investors who use [Interactive Brokers](http://interactivebrokers.com) or [Open Broker](https://open-broker.ru).
+Considers taxes, commissions, dividends and tax deductions when calculates portfolio performance.

 ### Installation